 High tax rates can prompt a cycle where new businesses do not locate in the community, resulting in a tax base that grows more slowly than the cost of public services, which can lead to even higher tax rates for businesses and residents alike.
 Eliminating the property tax classification system in Cook County may help break this cycle.

-The tax rates shown in the maps illustrate effective composite property tax rates levied for a typical or average taxpayer in each municipality in the region during tax year 2009.
+The tax rates shown in the maps illustrate effective composite property tax rates levied in the region during tax year 2012.
 "Effective rates" means that the rates are expressed as a percent of the market value of properties, rather than the equalized assessed value of properties.
-The rates shown are also "composite," which means they include rates levied by counties, municipalities, school districts, and special districts.
+The rates shown are also "composite," which means they include rates levied by each taxing district found within each tax code, such as counties, townships, municipalities, school districts, and special districts.
 The rates levied by special service areas are excluded in this analysis.

 About the Regional Tax Policy Task Force

 As part of its recommendations for efficient governance, the GO TO 2040 comprehensive regional plan called for the creation of a Regional Tax Policy Task Force, which subsequently worked throughout 2011 to prepare its advisory report for consideration by the CMAP Board.
 The task force's charge, as defined by GO TO 2040, was to advise the Board by: